mohamicorp/search-for-stash-issues/README.md

 ### Installation Requirements
-**Search for Stash** requires that your server use git 1.8.5 or higher.
+**Search for Bitbucket** requires that your server use git 1.8.5 or higher.

-**Search for Stash** is powered by Elasticsearch.
+**Search for Bitbucket** is powered by Elasticsearch.
 Either an internal or external node can be used.
 This node handles all search requests and all repository indexing.

 ####Internal Node
-By default, search for stash spawns an internal elasticsearch node.
+By default, Search for Bitbucket spawns an internal elasticsearch node.
 The initial indexing of large repositories can potentially require a large portion of RAM.
-It is **recommended to allocate Stash 6GB of RAM** for optimal performance.
-For instructions on changing the amount of memory available to Stash, take a look at Altassian's documentation [here](https://confluence.atlassian.com/display/STASH/Scaling+Stash).
+It is **recommended to allocate Bitbucket 6GB of RAM** for optimal performance.
+For instructions on changing the amount of memory available to Bitbucket, take a look at Altassian's documentation [here](https://confluence.atlassian.com/display/STASH/Scaling+Stash).

-As an example benchmark, **Search for Stash** indexed the Linux code base which is approximately 15 million lines of code and half a million commits in 2-3 minutes with **6 GB** of ram on non SSD harddives with an internal node.
+As an example benchmark, **Search for Bitbucket** indexed the Linux code base which is approximately 15 million lines of code and half a million commits in 2-3 minutes with **6 GB** of ram on non SSD harddives with an internal node.
 That said, it is **recommended** that for large codebases you use an external Elasticsearch node.
 For any concerns or questions, feel free to [contact us](mailto:mohammed@mohamicorp.com).

 ####External Node
-For Stash instances with large codebases and a lot of indexing, it's recommended to setup a separate Elasticsearch service.
-This will reduce the strain on Stash for indexing, and should significantly improve performance.
+For Bitbucket instances with large codebases and a lot of indexing, it's recommended to setup a separate Elasticsearch service.
+This will reduce the strain on Bitbucket for indexing, and should significantly improve performance.